Abstract¶

 Discussion¶

 The framework presented here addresses a structural problem in scholarly communication that has been recognized for decades.
-As early as 1997, Rennie, Yank, and Emanuel argued in JAMA that traditional authorship was failing and proposed replacing it with explicit contributorship Rennie et al. (1997).
-Their core insight, that a single byline cannot meaningfully represent the diverse roles within a research team, remains as urgent today as it was then, perhaps more so given the continued growth of team science documented by Wuchty, Jones, and Uzzi Wuchty et al. (2007).
+As early as 1997, the proposal to replace traditional authorship with explicit contributorship appeared in JAMA Rennie et al. (1997).
+The core insight (that a single byline cannot meaningfully represent the diverse roles within a research team) remains as urgent today as it was then, perhaps more so given the continued growth of team science Wuchty et al. (2007).

-Ontologies and metadata standards.
-The Contributor Role Ontology (CRO) by Vasilevsky et al. Vasilevsky et al. (2021) extends CRediT into a formal OWL ontology with finer-grained roles, making contribution data machine-readable and linkable to ORCID identifiers.
+The Contributor Role Ontology (CRO) Vasilevsky et al. (2021) extends CRediT into a formal OWL ontology with finer-grained roles, making contribution data machine-readable and linkable to ORCID identifiers.
 The FORCE11 community has advocated for structured scholarly metadata more broadly Wilkinson et al. (2016).
 These efforts provide essential infrastructure for computational attribution, but they define schemas and vocabularies, not reader-facing tools.
 No existing ontology or metadata standard produces a display that a reader can explore.

-Several implications deserve emphasis.
-First, this framework makes visible the contributions of individuals who are systematically under-credited in current systems.
-Data curators, engineers, research coordinators, and technical specialists are increasingly essential to modern science but remain largely invisible in traditional author lists Larivière et al. (2016).
+The linear byline creates systematic credit bias against contributors whose roles do not map onto first- or last-author conventions.
+Data curators, engineers, research coordinators, and technical specialists are increasingly essential to modern science yet remain invisible in traditional author lists Larivière et al. (2016).
 Students and postdocs fare little better: their contributions are routinely compressed into an ambiguous middle-author position that tells a hiring committee almost nothing.
-Structured contribution records change this.
-When a reader can sort by “Data Curation” or “Software” and see who led these contributions, the value of that work becomes self-evident.
-This gives early-career researchers and support staff a concrete artifact they can present to hiring committees, fellowship panels, and promotion boards.
+By shifting the culture toward authorship transparency (letting a reader sort by “Data Curation” or “Software” and see who led these contributions) credit is distributed more fairly and truthfully.
+More broadly, the dialogue about credit bias, who is made visible and who is not, should take the front stage in how the scientific community thinks about authorship.

 The interactive display operates within the scope of a single paper and replaces the traditional byline with a richer, multi-dimensional view.
 It is fully compatible with existing citation infrastructure: DOI metadata, BibTeX records, and in-text citations such as “Smith et al. (2025)” continue to work unchanged.
-For the author ordering registered in citation databases and reference managers, we recommend alphabetical listing, a convention already standard in mathematics, economics, and high-energy physics, so that the recorded order carries no implied ranking.
 We view the interactive display as a necessary step toward shifting the culture of credit attribution: once contribution data is routinely recorded and visible, the community can build on it.
 Future work on citation conventions could further reduce name-based credit biases, for instance by citing large collaborations under a project name or by replacing “first-author et al.” with human-readable short titles linked to DOIs.

 Limitations of this framework include the documentation burden on authors, the need for journal and publisher adoption, and the challenge of verifying self-reported contributions.
 We believe these limitations are addressable: modern submission systems already collect CRediT data McNutt et al. (2018), section-level contributions map naturally to how teams already divide work, with each contributor knowing which parts of the project they led or supported, and the transparency of public contribution records itself serves as a check on misrepresentation.
 The contribution data itself is stored in simple YAML files that any researcher can edit in a text editor, version-control with Git, and validate without specialized tools.
 This low barrier to entry means adoption does not depend on any particular publishing platform.